 All characters have senses, so use them to keep the stage interesting.

 All 5 senses are important.
 You’ll want to keep track that you don’t overuse one, under use another, and that you use more than one.
 This will make your character feel real.

-This is only the beginning of how setting used properly within the structure of your novel can help you rewrite a novel that readers will love.
+This is only the beginning of how setting in a story used properly can help you rewrite a novel that readers will love.

 How StoryTeller Helps You Improve Your Story’s Settings

 StoryTeller is software for writers that will help you self-edit your story.

 StoryTeller gave me some useful insight into how I’m using settings in my current work-in-progress EVOLUTION.

 Using StoryTeller, I evaluated each scene on the Evaluate Your Scenes page.
 In the Story Map, I selected the Location, Date & Time, and Weather, so I could see all three together.

 For Location, I’ve used Jaz’s home as the location in 4 of 6 scenes.I’m happy with the scenes that take place on the ice or at the dog school.
 I’ll go back and review if the other 4 scenes all have to be in Jaz’s home.